LegNeato/cups-sys/README.md

 Background
 -----------------------------------------

-CUPS is the standards-based, open source printing system developed by Apple Inc. for macOS® and other UNIX-like operating systems.
+CUPS is the standards-based, open source printing system developed by Apple Inc. for macOS and other UNIX-like operating systems.
 CUPS uses the Internet Printing Protocol (IPP) to support printing to local and network printers.

 This library ([`cups-sys`](https://github.com/LegNeato/cups-sys)) provides a low-level interface to the CUPS library installed on your system.
 The binding is generated at build time via the  [`bindgen`](https://github.com/servo/rust-bindgen) project.